-Professor Mayosi’s work focuses on heart diseases particularly prevalent in developing countries.
+Mayosi’s work focuses on heart diseases particularly prevalent in developing countries.
 He led a groundbreaking series of multinational research studies into the management of pericarditis, including an African trial of the use of steroids in treating tuberculous (TB) pericarditis.
-More recently, Professor Mayosi led the first large-scale, multinational study of rheumatic heart disease in the world (first phase).
+More recently, he led the first large-scale, multinational study of rheumatic heart disease in the world (first phase).

-Professor Mayosi earned his BMedSci (with distinction) at the University of KwaZulu-Natal in 1986, followed by his MBChB (with distinction) in 1989.
-He was admitted to the Fellowship of the College of Physicians of SA in 1995.
+Mayosi earned his BMedSci (with distinction) at the University of KwaZulu-Natal in 1986, followed by his MBChB (with distinction) in 1989.
+He was admitted to the fellowship of the College of Physicians of SA in 1995.
 He earned his DPhil from the University of Oxford in 2003.
-He joined UCT in 1992 as Senior House Officer in the Department of Medicine.
+He joined UCT in 1992 as senior house officer in the Department of Medicine.

-Professor David Wardle has been appointed acting Dean of Humanities with effect from 7 December 2017 until 31 December 2018.
-Before this appointment, Professor Wardle had served the Faculty as Deputy Dean (Finance and Space) since 2005.
+Professor David Wardle was appointed acting dean of Humanities from 7 December 2017 until 31 December 2018.
+Before this appointment, Wardle had served the Faculty as deputy dean (finance and space) since 2005.

-Professor Wardle has extensive experience in academic management and leadership.
-He served as head of the then Classics Section of the Department of Modern and Classical Languages (1999–2000) and as head of the Department of Modern and Classical Languages (2001–2).
+Wardle has extensive experience in academic management and leadership.
+He served as head of the then classics section of the Department of Modern and Classical Languages (1999–2000) and as head of the Department of Modern and Classical Languages (2001–2).
 He oversaw the creation of the larger School of Languages and Literatures and was its first director (2003–4) and returned to the helm in 2016 and 2017.
-From 2001–2003, he was the academic coordinator of the university’s summer term programme.
+From 2001–2003, he was the academic coordinator of the university’s summer-term programme.

 He has taught Latin and Greek language and literature and Greek and Roman history at all levels of the undergraduate and postgraduate curriculum.

-Professor Wardle has published four books, the latest of these (Suetonius: Life of Augustus) was published by the Oxford University Press in 2014.
+Wardle has published 4 books, the latest of these (Suetonius: Life of Augustus) was published by the Oxford University Press in 2014.
 He has also published numerous peer-reviewed journal articles and book chapters.
-He earned a BA Literae Humaniores (1st Class) in 1983, Master of Arts in 1987 and Doctor of Philosophy in 1989, all from Oxford University.
+He earned a BA Literae Humaniores (1st class) in 1983, master of arts in 1987 and doctor of philosophy in 1989, all from Oxford University.

 Professor Andrews is a noted human rights scholar and activist and admitted as an advocate of the Supreme Court of South Africa.

-Prior to joining UCT, she was president and professor of law at Albany Law School in New York, USA, having formerly served as the first female president and dean for the school which was founded in 1851.
+Prior to joining UCT, she was president and professor of law at Albany Law School in New York, United States (USA) having formerly served as the first female president and dean for the school.

-Professor Andrews earned her BA in 1980 (majoring in economic history; comparative African government and administration) and her LLB in 1982 from the then University of Natal in Durban.
+Andrews earned her BA in 1980 (majoring in economic history, comparative African government and administration) and her LLB in 1982 from the then University of Natal in Durban.
 In 1984 she received an LLM from Columbia University School of Law in New York.

-A member of the New York State Bar Association and the American Bar Association, she has participated in and has chaired several accreditation site teams for the American Bar Association's section on Legal Education and Admissions to the Bar.
-She has also consulted for the Ford Foundation, the United Nations Fund for Women, and the Victorian Commissioner for Equal Opportunity in Australia.
+A member of the New York State Bar Association and the American Bar Association, she has participated in and has chaired several accreditation site teams for the American Bar Association.
+She has consulted for the Ford Foundation, the United Nations Fund for Women, and the Victorian Commissioner for Equal Opportunity in Australia.

-Professor Susan Bourne has been appointed as the interim Dean of Science from 1 January 2018 until 30 June 2019.
-Prior to this appointment Professor Bourne has been Professor of Physical Chemistry, and head of the Department of Chemistry since 2012.
-She was Deputy Dean of the Faculty of Science from 2013 to 2016.
+Professor Susan Bourne was appointed interim dean of Science from 1 January 2018 until 30 June 2019.
+Prior to this appointment she has been professor of Physical Chemistry, and head of the Department of Chemistry since 2012.
+She was deputy dean of the Faculty of Science from 2013 to 2016.

-Prof Bourne holds BSc(Hons) and PhD degrees obtained at UCT.
-Her research interests are in Supramolecular Chemistry and Crystal Engineering.
+Bourne holds BSc(Hons) and PhD degrees obtained at UCT.
+Her research interests are in supramolecular chemistry and crystal engineering.
 She is an NRF B-rated researcher and has published extensively in international peer-reviewed journals.
-She is the chair of the Structural Chemistry Commission of the International Union of Crystallography, and serves on the Editorial Boards of two of the leading journals in crystal engineering.
+She holds the chair of the Structural Chemistry Commission of the International Union of Crystallography, and serves on the editorial boards of 2 of the leading journals in crystal engineering.

 Associate Professor Suellen Shay was appointed Dean in the Centre for Higher Education Development (CHED) on 1 September 2013.